MALL-Lab/MIRACS/README.md

 la respuesta a fármacos anticancerígenos mediante análisis multi-ómico no supervisado

-This project integrates transcriptomics and proteomics data from cancer cell lines to analyze drug response patterns using MOFA (Multi-Omics Factor Analysis) and a correlation and drug enrichment approach.
+MIRACS (Multiomic Integration for Resistance Association via Correlation Strategy) is a methodology that integrates transcriptomic and proteomic data using Multi-Omics Factor Analysis (MOFA) to identify latent molecular programs associated with drug resistance.

 Data Used (https://depmap.org/portal/)